microsoft/AzureTipsAndTricks/blog/tip46.md

 :tv: Watch the video : [How to Run an App Inside a Container Image with Docker](https://www.youtube.com/watch?v=lpr2tO-FCEw&list=PLLasX02E8BPCNCK8Thcxu-Y-XcBUbhFWC&index=37?WT.mc_id=youtube-azuredevtips-azureappsdev).
 :::

+### Run an app inside a Container Image with Docker

 #### Containers for the rest of us

 For some reason, I find containers are confusing and my goal with my [Azure Tips and Tricks](https://michaelcrump.net/azure-tips-and-tricks-complete-list/) is to try to make things easier.
 In this mini-series, I'll walk you through [Docker](https://www.docker.com) and how I use it with Azure.
 Below is a list of post that you can expect for this week.